-- End of Content for Variable 9.
+- End of Content for Variable 10.
 LEXIS Citation -

-10 Docket Number
+11 Docket Number

-docket DOCKET n/a Variable Name Spaeth Name Normalizations docket DOCKET n/a
+Variable Name

+docketSpaeth Name

+DOCKETNormalizations

+n/a

 This variable contains the docket number that the Supreme Court has assigned to the case.
-Prior to the first two terms of the Burger Court, different cases coming to the Court in different terms could have the same docket number.
+Prior to the first two terms of the Burger Court (1969-1970), different cases coming to the Court in different terms could have the same docket number.
 The Court eliminated the possibility of such duplication by including the last two digits of the appropriate term before the assigned docket number.
 Since the 1971 Term, the Court has also operated with a single docket.
 Cases filed pursuant to the Court's appellate jurisdiction have a two-digit number corresponding to the term in which they were filed, followed by a hyphen and a number varying from one to five digits.
 Cases invoking the Court's original jurisdiction have a number followed by the abbreviation, "Orig."